The Olympian

 The Olympian is a daily newspaper based in Olympia, Washington, in the United States.
-It is owned by The McClatchy Company and publishes a daily printed edition.
+It is owned by The McClatchy Company.

 History

 Olympia was home to the first newspaper to be published in modern-day Washington, The Columbian (unrelated to the modern publication), which published its first edition on September 11, 1852.

-The Olympian started in 1860 as The Washington Standard, a weekly paper.
-It was founded by John Miller Murphy, and its first issue was released on November 17, 1860.
-The paper became The Daily Olympian in February 1889 when it began publishing daily.
-Many people in Olympia still refer to The Olympian by its former name, or as "The Daily O."
+John Miller Murphy founded The Washington Standard, a weekly morning paper in Olympia, and published its first issue on November 17, 1860.
+Murphy launched a daily afternoon paper on February 16, 1889, called the Evening Olympian.
+It was funded by local businessman with real estate interests and ceased after six or eight months.